Student Government Election Information

 Election Contacts

-Make contact about the Student Government Election to appeal an Election Board decision, report an Election Code violation, and request an Election Code Advisory Opinion.
-You may also email the Election Board at stugovelections@txstate.edu with general questions.
+Email the Student Government Election Board with questions on how to appeal an Election Board decision, report an Election Code violation, request an Election Code Advisory Opinion, and campaign materials approvals at stugovelections@txstate.edu